karanpratapsingh/learn-go/README.md

 }
 ```

-And just as we expected, it works.
+And it works just as we expected.

 ```bash
 $ go run main.go